Resident Evil – Inside the Mansion of the Former Ukrainian President

 All the usual dictatorial trappings were present – armed guards, electric fences, secret tunnels, security cameras, nuclear fallout shelters, private militia, medical clinic, extensive orchards, an expansive indoor hydroponic farm filled with fruits, vegetables, and medicinal marijuana.
 However, the enormous scale of excess is perhaps best contextualised by a recovered document showing a purchase order of 42 million US dollars – for light-fittings.

 These days, and this might sound strange, but after the bloody revolution resulted in Yanukovych fleeing to Russia, and locals stormed the “Pushcha-Vodytsia Recreational Complex at Mezhyhiria Tract”, an affable man named “Petro” became the sole keeper of the keys to the main Mezhyhiria mansion.
-Very few people know the story of how Petro got into his position.
-We know he’s originally from the Western Ukrainian city of Lviv and takes the preservation of Mezhyhiria very seriously.
-So far, Petro has been inside the Mezhyhiria mansion for more than 1000 days.
+Very few people know the story of how Petro got into his position – we know he’s originally from the Western Ukrainian city of Lviv, and takes the preservation of Mezhyhiria very seriously.
+So far, Petro has been inside the Mezhyhiria mansion for more than one-thousand days.

 Currently, the Tourism Board of Ukraine field questions about how to tour inside the Mezhyhiria mansion with “sorry, we don’t have Petro’s phone number”.
 Petro decides who, and when, people get to see inside the former president’s abode.
 Fortunately, I know a guy who knows a girl who knows Petro, and our small Ukraine Pop-Up Tour group was invited inside for a full tour.